aadilmallick/my-notes-docusaurus/docs/AWS/AWS-cloud-practitioner-course.md

 ### API Gateway

-API gateway is a managed server AWS service where AWS manages incoming HTTP and websocket requests for you and all you have to do is provide the workload that gets triggered on a route match and define how you want the request body and search parameters to look like and what the response should look like.
+API gateway is a managed server AWS service where AWS manages incoming HTTP and websocket requests for you and all you have to do is provide the workload or AWS service that gets triggered on a route match, which forwards the traffic to that AWS service or workload via a **service proxy**

 - **example**: using API gateway, you can define a lambda to get triggered on a GET request to the `/posts` route and enforce certain query parameters, and then API gateway will take care of parsing the request body, headers, and ensuring the lambda gets triggered and returns the desired response from the API

+A service proxy forwards traffic from the public-facing API gateway routes to private AWS resources like a Lambda or DynamoDB.

+- **what API gateway manages**: controlling the service proxy to forward traffic to workloads per route, load balancing, and scaling up.
-**what you manage**
+- **what you manage**: the actual business logic

-- The actual work to get done upon a route request and the structure of the response and desired status code to return.
-- Which route pattern and HTTP method points to which workload.

-**what AWS manages**

-- staging for APIs, allowing API versioning
-- parsing of request body, headers, route parameters, search parameters, and response body.
+API gateway can also handle rate limiting, caching, monitoring, security via WAF, and deployment environments and API versions.
 #### **type of gateways**

 There are three main types of API Gateways you can make: